FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 ## Using the service in a controller

 Inside our controller we can now inject the service and call the method to upload the file size.
-We are reacting to a `POST` request and reading the file from the `Request` object and return a JSON with a property `path` containing the absolute path to the resource we just uploaded.
+We are reacting to a `POST` request and reading the file from the `Request` object and return a JSON with a property `path` containing the absolute path to the resource we uploaded.

 Note that we are using the `DisableRequestSizeLimit` here for demo.
 Maybe you want to remove this in production apps.
 As a `blobContainerName` param we are passing the name of the container we want to store our data in.
-We just created this before when adding the storage in Azure but with our code a new one will be created as well automatically for us.
+We created this before when adding the storage in Azure but with our code a new one will be created as well automatically for us.

 ```csharp
 using ...